-telepresence cameras better, prior research efforts have developed 1) interfaces (e.g., via head/gaze tracking [5, 26]) for intuitive camera viewpoint and motion control, and 2) robot autonomy for autonomous dynamic viewpoint selection and camera motion control [79].
+The remote control of active telepresence cameras is difficult, because the robot teleoperators need to develop novel motor skills to control the unfamiliar viewpoint on the robots, which are different from human eyes and their viewpoint in their displacements, motion capabilities, depth perception, and field of view (FOV) [24].
+Controlling this foreign viewpoint of the robot is counter-intuitive to humans who are used to the location, perception capabilities and natural viewpoint control motions of human eyes.
+To assist the teleoperators to better utilize the active telepresence cameras, prior research efforts have developed 1) interfaces (e.g., via head/gaze tracking [5, 26]) for intuitive camera viewpoint and motion control, and 2) robot autonomy for autonomous dynamic viewpoint selection and camera motion control [79].
 However, the design of interfaces and autonomy for camera assistance is mostly hand-engineered and based on empirical experience, rather than the in-depth understanding of human natural behavior and preference of perception-action coupling, which has a strong influence on how humans prefer to coordinate the remote camera control and robot motions and actions.
-They are also mostly designed for single camera robotic systems and are not capable of handling active telepresence via multiple cameras.
+They are also mostly designed for single camera robotic systems, and are not capable of handling the active telepresence via multiple cameras.